omhrosa/Resolution-Hypothesis-for-LLM/proposal.md

 * context-dependent meanings,
 * cognitive transformations.

-Higher resolution means the model preserves finer distinctions and richer relational structure without collapsing them into coarse approximations.
+Higher resolution allows finer distinctions and richer relational structure to be preserved.

-Resolution may arise from improvements in:
+Resolution may emerge from:

 * concept separability,
 * relational fidelity,